yoctoalex/rseries-dmz/README.md

 # 3. Protect Application

-Now that we have exposed the Virtual Site with two Secure Mesh Sites to the Internet using an HTTP Load Balancer, we will configure protection for the deployed application: WAF, Bot Protect, API Discovery, DDoS Protection, and Malicious User and IP Reputation.
+Now that we have exposed the Virtual Site to the Internet using an HTTP Load Balancer, we will configure protection for the deployed application: WAF, Bot Protect, API Discovery, DDoS Protection, and Malicious User and IP Reputation.

 To do that go back to the F5 Distributed Cloud Console and select **Manage Configuration** in the service menu of the created HTTP Load Balancer.